lni-dev/oneworldfolder/README.md

 # oneworldfolder

 A minecraft fabric mod, that allows minecraft to access the default `saves` folder located in `.minecraft`.

-## Config Location
-There are two possible locations for this config file:
-- `.minecraft/config/oneworldfolder/oneworldfolder.json`
-- `currentMinecraftInstanceFolder/config/oneworldfolder/oneworldfolder.json`

-The config with the highest priority will be used.
+To open the world select screen click on the OneWorldFolder icon next to the Singleplayer button.

 ## Default Config
 By default one world folder will automatically detect the default `saves` folder located in `.minecraft`.
+This can be changed in the config.
 The generated default config looks like this:
 ```json
 {
 	"external_saves_directory": "--auto-detect",